-Limitation in respect of the liability of Glencore (Schweiz) AG under its guarantee of the Notes
+Limitation in respect of the liability of Glencore (Schweiz) AG under its guarantee of the Notes.

 Glencore (Schweiz) AG's ability to make payments with respect to any obligations of the Issuer under the Notes and its guarantee of the Notes, as set forth in the Guarantee Agreement, may (to the extent that there is such a limitation requirement of the applicable law in force at the relevant time) be limited to the maximum amount of equity available for distribution as dividend, provided that such limitations shall not free Glencore (Schweiz) AG from payment obligations under the Guarantee Agreement in excess of the distributable amount, but merely postpone the payment date of those obligations until such times as payment is permitted, notwithstanding such limitations.
-Any payment by Glencore (Schweiz) AG with respect to any obligations of the Issuer under the Notes and its guarantee of the Notes, may (i) require certain corporate formalities to be completed prior to payment including but not limited to obtaining an audit report, shareholders' resolutions and board resolutions approving payment, and (ii) be subject to Swiss withholding taxes on dividends (the present rate of which is 35 per cent.).
+Any payment by Glencore (Schweiz) AG with respect to any obligations of the Issuer under the Notes and its guarantee of the Notes, may (i) require certain corporate formalities to be completed prior to payment including but not limited to obtaining an audit report, shareholders' resolutions and board resolutions approving payment, and (ii) be subject to Swiss Federal Withholding Tax on dividends (the present rate of which is 35 per cent.).

-No active trading market for the Notes
+No active trading market for the Notes.

-Each Series of Notes will be a new issue of securities for which there will be no established trading market.
+Each Series of Notes will be a new issue of securities for which there will be no established trading market (for example, Notes may be allocated to a limited pool of investors).
 The liquidity of any market for the Notes will depend upon the number of holders of the Notes, the interests of the Dealers in making a market for the Notes and other factors.
 In addition, the liquidity of the trading market in the Notes, and the market price quoted for the Notes, may be adversely affected by changes in the overall financial market and by changes in the Group's financial performance or in the prospects for companies in its industry generally.
 There can be no assurance that an active trading market will develop for the Notes.
+Therefore, investors may not be able to sell their Notes easily or at prices that will provide them with a yield comparable to similar investments that have a developed trading market.

-Exchange rate risks and exchange controls
+Exchange rate risks and exchange controls.

-The Issuer will pay principal and interest on the Notes, and the Guarantors will make any payments under the Guarantees, in the Specified Currency.
+The Issuer will pay principal and interest on the Notes, and the Guarantors will make any payments under the Guarantees of the Notes, in the Specified Currency (as specified in the relevant Final Terms).
 This presents certain risks relating to currency conversions if a Noteholder's financial activities are denominated principally in a currency or currency unit (the "Noteholder's Currency") other than the Specified Currency.
 These include a risk that exchange rates may significantly change (including changes due to devaluation of the Specified Currency or revaluation of the Noteholder's Currency) and a risk that authorities with jurisdiction over the Noteholder's Currency may impose or modify exchange controls.
 An appreciation in the value of the Noteholder's Currency relative to the Specified Currency would decrease: